xelphin/tiroche-scraper/README.md

 ## Run

-Example if you want to search for artist "Izhak Frenkel Frenel"
+Example if you want to search for artist "Arie Aroch"
 ```
-$ python3 tiroche-scraper.py Izhak Frenkel Frenel
+$ python3 tiroche-scraper.py Arie Aroch
 ```

 In `./Outputs/data.csv` you'll have the data as a csv file